NYPL/libbib/README.md

 loads `data.table`.
 If you don't use `data.table` in your own code, everything will work just fine!
 But you might want to look into it!

+`stringr` and `pbapply` are the only other direct hard dependencies.

 ## Some examples

 ```r